IncendiumAcademy/IncendiumAcademy/content/physics/classical-mechanics/gravity/gravity-and-energy.md

 The gravitational field type a type of force field, one specifically caused by the force of gravity.
 Because gravity affects objects in the whole universe, we can assign a force vector to every point in space.
-The field describes how a mass will react to a its force of gravity with the relationship $\textbf{g} = m \cdot F$.
+The field describes how a mass will react to a its force of gravity with the relationship $F = m \cdot \textbf{g}$.
 From this we have:

 $$
 \begin{equation}